Skip to Content

 • Choosing to rent your property to an individual who doesn’t have children over one that does.

-• Refusing to rent your property to an individual because of their service animal
+• Refusing to rent your property to an individual because of their disability or service animal

-Here are some of the best ways you can make sure you’re providing fair housing opportunities for each of your tenants – prospective and current!
+Here are some of the best ways you can make sure you’re providing fair housing opportunities and avoiding discrimination for each of your tenants – prospective and current!

 • Have a fair tenant screening process.

-• Treat all prospective and current tenants equally and fairly by not showing preference or limitation.
+• Treat all prospective and current tenants equally and fairly by not showing preference or limitation over something such as race or familial status.

 • Advertise your vacant rental property properly.